Upcoming events

 About AnneRenee:

-State Political Action Committee (SPAC) Chair, AnneRenee Stoltman has been in the league for 1 year and currently lives in Flint.
+AnneRenee Stoltman has been in the league for 2 years and currently lives in Flint.
 She is a stay-at-home parent (formerly case manager and volunteer coordinator).
 AnneRenee loves reading, traveling, and swimming as well as all shades of green!
 Her favorite food is her great grandma’s macaroni and cheese and she also has a small parrot named Tully!

 Why the Junior League?